Hot Water Cornbread

 • Add the oil to a large cast iron skillet, and preheat over medium to medium-high heat.

 • When the oil is hot, scoop about 2 tablespoons of corn mush into your hand, and gently roll the corn mush into a ball between your hands.
-Then gently press it between your palms to flatten the ball so that it’s about a ½-inch thick and the patty is about 2 ½ inches across.
+Press it between your palms to flatten the ball so that it’s about a ½-inch thick and the patty is about 2 ½ inches across.

 • Place the pressed patties in the hot oil.